ashishverma03/Diverse-Visual-Scanpath/README.md

 ## Train Codes

 * The pre-processed OSIE dataset used in training is provided [here](https://drive.google.com/drive/u/1/folders/18MQwqiqVuIn5sGf2ngZlRj2_PZSeXFWN).
-Keep extracted train, val and test folders in the dataset folder in the root directory.
+Keep extracted train, val and test folders in the [dataset](https://github.com/ashishverma03/Diverse-Visual-Scanpath/tree/main/dataset) folder in the root directory.
 * Check arguments in the [train.py](https://github.com/ashishverma03/Diverse-Visual-Scanpath/blob/main/train.py), for different configurations and settings.

   ``` run the codes
   python train.py
   ```
-* Check the 'models' folder in the root directory for trained models.
+* Check the [models](https://github.com/ashishverma03/Diverse-Visual-Scanpath/tree/main/models) folder in the root directory for trained models.

 ## Reference
 Please consider citing the paper if you find the code useful in your research.